dock108/mini-golf-break/Ad_Steps.md

   ...
 ];

-	•	AdShipManager randomly or sequentially assigns ads to each ship instance.
+	•	AdShipManager randomly or sequentially assigns ads to each ship instance via recycling (linear) or timer (both).

 ⸻